-Learning outcomes Assessment criteria Understand what profession in a housing context. alism means 1.1 Explain what 'professionalism' means in a housing context with reference to the CIH Code of Conduct and Code of Ethics.
+Learning outcomes Assessment criteria Understand what professionalism means in a housing context.
+1.1 Explain what 'professionalism' means in a housing context with reference to the CIH Code of Conduct and Code of Ethics.
 1.2 Explain why a culture of professionalism is important within a housing organisation.
-Understand professional pra professional standards. ctice and 2.1 Analyse own professional practice against professional standards .
-Understand the importance of professional judgment and repractice in a housing context. eflective professional judgement and professional Be able to manage own prof development.
+Understand professional practice and professional standards.
+2.1 Analyse own professional practice against professional standards .
+Understand the importance of professional judgment and reflective practice in a housing context.
+3.1 Explain why it is important to apply professional judgement and professional boundaries in a housing context.
+3.2 Explain how to use reflective practice in learning through experience.
+3.3 Describe a workplace situation that has challenged own professional judgement.
+3.4 Apply a reflective practice model to the situation described in assessment criteria 3.3.
+Be able to manage own professional development.
 4.1 Explain the importance of Continuing Professional Development (CPD) for housing professionals.
 4.2 Create a professional development plan to support current role, and future goals and challenges.